-7.12.21.1 If, after issuing a gaming license, the Gaming Commission receives reliable information from the NIGC or other reliable source indicating that a Key Employee, Primary Management Official, or any other holder of a gaming license is not eligible to hold a gaming license under the eligibility criteria established herein, the Gaming Commission shall immediately suspend the license and shall provide the licensee with written notice of suspension and proposed revocation.
+7.12.21.1 If, after issuing a gaming license, the Gaming Commission receives reliable information from the NIGC or other reliable source indicating that a Key Employee, Primary

+Management Official, or any other holder of a gaming license is not eligible to hold a gaming license under the eligibility criteria established herein, the Gaming Commission shall immediately suspend the license and shall provide the licensee with written notice of suspension and proposed revocation.
-7.12.21.2 The Gaming Commission shall notify the licensee of a time and place for a hearing on the proposed revocation of a license in accordance with the procedures set forth in this Gaming Act.

-7.12.21.3 After the revocation hearing, the Gaming Commission shall decide whether to revoke or to reinstate the gaming license.
-The Gaming Commission shall notify the NIGC of its decision within 45 days of receiving notification from the NIGC.

-7.12.22 Hearings.
-The Gaming Commission may conduct hearings as needed to make regulatory compliance determinations within the scope of this Gaming Act, and shall conduct hearings for licensing determinations, the imposition of fines and applicable Patron Gaming Claims; provided, however, hearings on Patron Tort Claims against the Gaming Facility shall be conducted in accordance with the Gaming Facility Tort Liability Ordinance.

-7.12.22.1 All Gaming Commission hearings shall:

-7.12.22.1.1 Be properly noticed in writing to the party that is the subject of the Gaming Commission's decision or order.
-Such notice shall be delivered at least ten (10) business days prior to the hearing;

-7.12.22.1.2 Allow the party that is the subject of the Gaming Commission's decision or order to present written or oral statements or other evidence to support his or her position;

-7.12.22.1.3 Be documented or recorded and maintained on file in accordance with the governing records retention policy;

-7.12.22.2 Advocates may participate in the hearing on behalf of either party at the party's own expense, and the Gaming Commission may seek the advice of the Tribe's legal counsel as needed.

-7.12.22.3 The Gaming Commission shall weigh the evidence, testimony, and exhibits and make its decision, based on the credibility of the evidence and witnesses, by a preponderance of the evidence.
+- 7.12.21.2 The Gaming Commission shall notify the licensee of a time and place for a hearing on the proposed revocation of a license in accordance with the procedures set forth in this Gaming Act. - 7.12.21.3 After the revocation hearing, the Gaming Commission shall decide whether to revoke or to reinstate the gaming license.
+The Gaming Commission shall notify the NIGC of its decision within 45 days of receiving notification from the NIGC. - 7.12.22 Hearings.
+The Gaming Commission may conduct hearings as needed to make regulatory compliance determinations within the scope of this Gaming Act, and shall conduct hearings for licensing determinations, the imposition of fines and applicable Patron Gaming Claims; provided, however, hearings on Patron Tort Claims against the Gaming Facility shall be conducted in accordance with the Gaming Facility Tort Liability Ordinance. - 7.12.22.1 All Gaming Commission hearings shall: - 7.12.22.1.1 Be properly noticed in writing to the party that is the subject of the Gaming Commission's decision or order by notice that is reasonably calculated to apprise the party of the pendency of a final determination.
+Such notice shall be delivered at least ten (10) business days prior to the hearing; - 7.12.22.1.2 Allow the party that is the subject of the Gaming Commission's decision or order the opportunity to be heard through the presentation of written or oral statements or other evidence to support his or her position; - 7.12.22.1.3 Allow the party an opportunity to review the materials upon which the charge is based in such a manner that does not compromise the security or regulation of the Gaming Operation; - 7.12.22.1.4 Be documented or recorded and maintained on file in accordance with the governing records retention policy; - 7.12.22.2 Advocates may participate in the hearing on behalf of either party at the party's own expense, and the Gaming Commission may seek the advice of the Tribe's legal counsel as needed. - 7.12.22.3 The Gaming Commission shall weigh the evidence, testimony, and exhibits and make its decision, based on the credibility of the evidence and witnesses, by a preponderance of the evidence.
 Gaming Commission decisions shall be issued in writing within 30 days of the hearing.
 All decisions shall include a statement of facts and a statement of legal authority on which the decision is based.
 Decisions shall be delivered to the party and include information and instructions for appealing the decision.